Guide to Salem : Everything you need t knw if you are visiting Salem at Halloween

 18 Washington Sq, On Salem Common

-There are stories that Salem has its very own haunted hotel and if I was going back to Salem I hope I could stay at the Hawthorne Hotel.
+There are stories that Salem there are has lots of ghosts.
+Salem even has its very own haunted hotel and if I was going back to Salem I hope I could stay at the Hawthorne Hotel.
 Not only for the spooky experience but the reviews are also really good.

 Salem Waterfront Hotels and Suites